yonglezh-purdue/yonglezh-purdue.github.io/_pages/about.md

 # News

+- [Dec.
+2021] Min-Ju Li will intern in [Cloudera](https://www.cloudera.com/) in summer 2022!
 - [Nov.
 2021] Our paper about concurrency bugs in persistent memory applications was accepted to ASPLOS 2022!
 - [Oct.
-2021] Our paper about upgrade failures in distributed systems was accepted to SOSP 2021!
+2021] Our paper about upgrade failures in distributed systems appeared on SOSP 2021!
 - [Jan.
 2021] I will join Purdue CS as a tenure-track assistant professor.

 # Recent Publications